instaclustr/cassandra-operator/doc/migration.md

 Notable changes between the versions will be summarised here:

+### v6.0.0

+Operator SDK was updated to version 0.16.0.
+Operator's Go version was updated to 1.13.8.

 ### v5.1.0

 Sidecar image is smaller (in MBs) because Sidecar from now on integrates